Lanecrest/Coin-Thief/README.md

 # Coin-Thief

-Coin Thief is a Python game that uses only default modules and runs on Windows.
+Coin Thief is a Python game that uses only default modules but relies on Windows.
 The object is to move around the playing area to collect coins and increase your score while avoiding the enemy.

-Version history and game information

 CHANGELOG:
 ===
 1.41
-==
+---
 -Added more sound effects

 1.4
-==
+---
 -Changed scoring slightly for regular modes
 -Added Endless Mode

 1.3
-==
+---
 -Updated spawning logic to (hopefully) prevent softlocks -Allow settings to be changed between games

 1.2
-==
+---
 -Updated High Score file system
 -Updated level display code (no longer flashes)

 1.1
-==
+---
 -Added Sound

 1.0
-==
+---
 -Initial Release

 ABOUT: